Weight calculation (window)

 Calculate pallet spaces automatically

-: Pallet space calculation is performed automatically.
-(See also the Calculate pallet spaces only if evenly divisible by pallet size tick box below).
+: Pallet space is calculated automatically.
+(See also the tick box Calculate pallet spaces only if evenly divisible by pallet size below.)

-: Pallet space calculation is not performed automatically.
+: The calculation of the pallet space is not carried out automatically.

 Calculate pallet spaces only if evenly divisible by pallet size

-The checkbox can only be ticked if the Calculate pallet spaces automatically checkbox (above) is ticked.
+This tick box can only be ticked if tick box Calculate pallet spaces automatically (above) is ticked.

 Enter the length and width of a pallet in the fields: